Neu-PiG: Neural Preconditioned Grids for Fast Dynamic Surface Reconstruction on Long Sequences: Method

 We begin by selecting a keyframe $ t_\mathrm{key} $, from which we can reconstruct a surface mesh with suitable topology.
 This frame acts as a canonical reference for all subsequent deformations.
 Following the method of PDG~\cite{kaltheuner2025preconditioned}, we assess the spatial extent of each input point cloud $ \set{P}_t $, weighted by a bias term that favors the temporal midpoint of the sequence.
 The point cloud corresponding to the selected keyframe, $ \set{P}_{t_{\mathrm{key}}} $, is then converted into an initial mesh $ \set{X}_{t_{\mathrm{key}}} $ using screened Poisson surface reconstruction~\cite{kazhdan2013screened}.
 Note that the precise geometric alignment of $ \set{X}_{t_{\mathrm{key}}} $ with $ \set{P}_{t_{\mathrm{key}}} $ is not critical, as long as the topology is correct, since we estimate deformations for all frames, including $ t_{\mathrm{key}} $.

 We initialize the latent features stored at each level of the multi-resolution voxel grid with zero vectors.
 Furthermore, we set the weights of all but the last layer of the MLP to random values, while zeroing the weights of the last one.
-This ensures that the estimated deformations will start as identity transformations at the beginning of the optimization and then gradually change, thus avoiding sudden jumps that could impact learning a consistent latent space and, in turn, lead to incoherent results.
+This initializes the deformations as identity transformations and lets them evolve gradually during optimization, avoiding sudden jumps that could disrupt latent-space consistency and lead to incoherent results.